JoukjeWillemsen/Research-Repository-Master-Thesis/README.md

 **Security**

 The PRO-ACT database is publicly available.
-However, statement four of the terms and conditions of using the PRO-ACT dataset states that the PRO-ACT Database should not be shared with anyone who has not signed the agreement and acknowledged the terms and conditions.
-Hence only summarystatistics are stored in this research archive and no raw data that contain parts of the PRO-ACT dataset in any way are shared online.
+However, statement four of the terms and conditions of using the PRO-ACT dataset states that the PRO-ACT database should not be shared with anyone who has not signed the agreement and acknowledged the terms and conditions.
+Hence only summary statistics are stored in this research archive; no raw data that contain parts of the PRO-ACT dataset in any form are shared online.

 For more information about the collection of the data, informed consent and how privacy is guaranteed I would like to refer to the [PRO-ACT website](https://nctu.partners.org/ProACT/Document/DisplayLatest/9) and [the article of Atassi et al. (2014)](https://www.ncbi.nlm.nih.gov/pubmed/25298304)